Flicker

 “Captivating” (four stars)

+“A high degree of knowing nuttiness.”
 (3 1/2 stars – out of four)

 “Amazing… A fascinating voyage into the life of artist and mystic Brion Gysin and his legendary invention the dream machine…”